What is Autoimmune Disease?

 Autoimmune disease affects over 50 million Americans and this number is on the rise.
 Some studies estimate that women make up 75% of this population.
 This makes it very likely that you yourself or someone you are close to experiences some form of autoimmune disease .

 Depending on the type, an autoimmune disease can affect one or many different types of body tissue.
 There are over 80 types of autoimmune conditions identified today.
-Some common ones include Rheumatoid Arthritis, Lupus, Type 1 Diabetes, Crohn’s disease, Psoriasis, Multiple Sclerosis and Hashimoto's Thyroiditis.
+Some common conditions include Rheumatoid Arthritis, Lupus, Type 1 Diabetes, Crohn’s disease, Psoriasis, Multiple Sclerosis and Hashimoto's Thyroiditis.
 You may not “fit in” to one of these disease categories but might experience general symptoms of system wide inflammation such as fatigue, chronic low-grade fever, overall feeling of malaise (feeling sick and tired), joint pain and rashes that could be indicative of an underlying autoimmune disease process.

 What Causes Them?